-Proposed Recommendation Proposed Timing That funding be sourced to undertake the necessary maintenance works as identified within the technical audit at the outdoor pool.
-Year 3 That Council in collaboration with DELWP, the Committee of Management and the Murray River Council support the preparation of concept plans for the redevelopment of the toddler's pool and program pool to create a contemporary leisure water area to support the family/social markets.
-Year 3 That Council in collaboration with DELWP, the Committee of Management, DELWP and the Murray River support the preparation of a business case for the recommended redevelopment.
-Year 4 That Council, DELWP, the Committee of Management and the Murray River Council develop a funding strategy that considers the potential internal and external (government and private) funding opportunities to support the recommended redevelopment.
+Recommendation Timing That Council support the Committee of Management in sourcing funds to undertake the necessary maintenance works as identified within the technical audit at the outdoor pool.
+Year 3 That Council in collaboration with DECCA the Committee of Management and the Murray River Council support the preparation of concept plans for the redevelopment of the toddler's pool and program pool to create a contemporary leisure water area to support the family/social markets.
+Year 3 That Council in collaboration with DECCA the Committee of Management and the Murray River support the preparation of a business case for the recommended redevelopment.
+Year 4 That Council, DECCA, the Committee of Management and the Murray River Council develop a funding strategy that considers the potential internal and external (government and private) funding opportunities to support the recommended redevelopment.
 Year 4